Flux core welders have changed everything for the DIY welder and small shops

 Lincoln’s smooth-arc starting technology makes it easy to strike an arc.
 The Lincoln Electric Easy MIG 180 adjusts current dynamically for a better arc.
 30 amps will get down to 24-gauge sheet metal while the 180-amp top end welds up to 3/8-inch steel plate.
 Some owners say you can weld 1/2-inch steel in flux-core mode.

 The Lincoln Electric Easy MIG 180 has a precision all-aluminum wire drive and housing for hassle-free wire feed.
 The torch connection gun connections are brass-to-brass, minimizing any current loss and delivering more power at the work piece.
 It mounts both 4-inch and 8-inch wire spools and has a 10-foot gun.
+If you’re looking for a cheaper alternative, you want to compare this to the Eastwood 175.

 2. Hobart Handler 140 Flux Core Welder